National Folk Festival • Jackson MS • November 13-15, 2026

 Jackson, Mississippi proudly hosts the 82nd National Folk Festival November 7-9, 2025, marking the first year of an unprecedented three-year residency in the heart of downtown.

-This free, three-day celebration brings together around 300 artists, musicians, dancers and storytellers for a weekend showcasing America's rich cultural traditions including blues, bluegrass, go-go music, and more.
-Selected from 42 cities nationwide, Jackson becomes the first Mississippi city to host this prestigious festival, welcoming an anticipated 60,000 to 80,000 visitors in its inaugural year.
+This free, three-day celebration brings together around 300 artists, musicians, dancers and storytellers for a weekend showcasing America's rich cultural traditions, including blues, bluegrass, go-go music and more.
+Selected from 42 cities nationwide, Jackson became the first Mississippi city to host this prestigious festival last year, welcoming around 30,000 visitors in its inaugural year.

 Experience the magic where Mississippi's musical heritage meets America's diverse cultural tapestry in downtown Jackson's historic streets.